zehadialam/FFU/README.md

 - Configuring the taskbar layout with pinned apps
 - Configuring the public desktop
 - Configuring various group policy settings that are desirable in enterprise/education environments
+- Support for configuring computer names longer than 15 characters

 ## Prerequisites